 Lenore Road Realignment & Upgrade Stage 2

-·Separable Portion 2 involved the relocation of Western Power and Water Corporation assets and earthworks in the vicinity of the Nicholas Road intersection.
-Existing Overhead HV power lines were removed with the new lines being installed underground.
+Separable portion 2 involved the relocation of Western Power and Water Corporation assets and earthworks in the vicinity of the Nicholas Road intersection.
+Existing overhead HV power lines were removed and new lines installed underground.
 Construction of a new DN600 MSCL water distribution line was carried out to allow the removal of the old line which, along with the removal of the overhead power, enabled bulk earthworks to proceed in order to lower the intersection by approximately 3m to its new design levels, increasing lines of sight for traffic in all directions.

-·Separable Portion 3 involves the online upgrades to the existing road alignment including clearing, pavement construction, drainage, shared paths, tie-ins to existing roads, landscaping and associated works.
+Separable portion 3 involved the online upgrades to the existing road alignment including clearing, pavement construction, drainage, shared paths, tie-ins to existing roads, landscaping and associated works.
 Upgrades were also completed to the intersections at East Road, Nicholas Road and Elliot Road.

 RELEVANCE: The Lenore Road Realignment & Upgrade contract is a current example of RJV’s ability to complete road construction projects involving precise traffic management and a high level of planning.
 Originally a 66 week program at tender, upon commencing works RJV was able to identify areas where this could be reduced by carrying out a large number of operations concurrently.
 This involved accurate planning of operations and resources along with close monitoring of on-site activities to ensure these dates were both achievable and met.
 As a result of this our client benefited from an 8 week reduction in the overall duration of the project.